himelbrand/react-native-forward-calls/README.md

-ForwardCalls.forwardCallsIfNotAnswered('123456789')//Forward calls if not answered to the number 123456789 ForwardCalls.forwardCallsIfOutOfReach('123456789')//Forward calls if out of reach to the number 123456789 ForwardCalls.allConditionalForwarding('123456789')//All conditional forwarding activated to the number 123456789
+ForwardCalls.forwardCallsIfNotAnswered('123456789')//Forward calls if not answered to the number 123456789 ForwardCalls.forwardCallsIfOutOfReach('123456789')//Forward calls if out of reach to the number 123456789 ForwardCalls.allConditionalForwarding('123456789')//All conditional forwarding activated to the number 123456789 ForwardCalls.customCodeForwarding('*72','123456789')//All calls forwarding activated to the number 123456789, north america code
 ```

 #### Cancel call forwarding